morganthomas/winning-arguments/winning-arguments.md

 ## Rationality

 What is rationality?
 "Rationality," being a nebulous, imprecise term, can mean many different things.
 However, our goal here is not to explore everything the word could or should mean.
-Our goal is develop a usable, practical theory of rationality.
+Our goal is develop a usable, practical undarstanding of rationality.

 It is not productive to try to answer question "what is rationality?" by coming up with a dictionary definition of rationality, a sentence of the form "rationality is..."
 Rationality is too complex a concept to explain with a dictionary definition.